surround-fi/surroundfi-contract/SECURITY.md

 Note that these are simply guidelines for the severity of the bugs.
 Each bug bounty submission will be evaluated on a case-by-case basis.
 ​
 ## Submission
-Please email security@mrgn.group with a detailed description of the attack vector.
+Please email security@surroundfi.group with a detailed description of the attack vector.
 ​
 For critical- and high-severity bugs, we require a proof of concept reproducible on a privately deployed mainnet contract (**NOT** our official deployment).
 ​